hillelda/MAIS-Multi-Agent-Project/README.md

 ### Acknowledgements

-This was a collaborative project built by @avrymi-asraf Avreymi Asraf and Hillel Darshan @hillel.darshan.
+This was a collaborative project built by Avreymi Asraf (@avrymi-asraf) and Hillel Darshan (@hillelda).

 ### 2) How does it work?